Welcome

 Expert approach

 The assessment requires a clear separation between technical preparation, material review, and the actual specialist evaluation.
-Not every image is suitable for an identity assessment, not every comparison image allows the same degree of feature comparison, and not every question supports the same scope of conclusion.
-Where the material imposes limits, this is stated expressly.
+Not every image is suitable for identity assessment.
+Not every comparison image allows the same degree of feature comparison, and not every question permits the same scope of conclusion.
+Limits of the material are stated expressly.
 The examination is grounded in traceable morphological feature analysis and not in the uncritical adoption of automated facial recognition or other black-box procedures.
 The expert conclusion is therefore formulated as a verbally reasoned statement of probability and not as an appearance of mathematical exactness unsupported by the underlying data.

 The assessment takes account of image quality, perspective, comparability, occlusion, preselection, and limits of inference.
 The evaluation steps are justified in writing and clearly distinguished from a mere preliminary review or a suitability review.